mowa15/de.ftes.uon.comp6380.ha1/README.md

 1. data obtained from [http://wiki.cs.brynmawr.edu/?page=TwoSpiralsProblem](http://wiki.cs.brynmawr.edu/?page=TwoSpiralsProblem)
     a. version on blackboard did not contain class identifiers
-    b. according to the code in the [http://www.researchgate.net/publication/269337640_Learning_to_Tell_Two_Spirals_Apart](original paper), this seems to be the correct format
+    b. according to the code in the [original paper](http://www.researchgate.net/publication/269337640_Learning_to_Tell_Two_Spirals_Apart), this seems to be the correct format
 2. converted spaces to tabs
 3. processed with Pybrain ([pybrain-classify.py](pybrain-classify.py))
     a. followed [tutorial](http://pybrain.org/docs/tutorial/fnn.html)